sta210-sp20/website/content/syllabus.md

 - Daily Engagement Surveys.
 After each class you will receive a quick survey of consisting of three questions about engagement in the day's lecture.
 You are expected to fill out the survey even if you did not attend lecture that day.
 You are required to complete at least 80% of the daily engagement surveys along with the pre-course and post-course surveys to receive full credit for this component of the grade.

 - In-Class Questions.
-We will use active learning in class, which will include answering questions through a web browswer.
+We will use active learning in class, which will include answering questions through a web browser.
 You are required to complete at least 75% of these in-class questions to receive full credit for this component of the grade.
 You will not be graded based on accuracy; however, you should make a earnest attempt at answering the questions, since they will be used in part to give real-time feedback about the class's understanding of the lecture material.
 You will be identified using your Net Id.
 It is your responsibility to ensure your Net Id is entered correctly on each survey to receive credit.
-In-class questions cannot be made up; there is built-in flexibilty so you can earn full credit even if you miss multiple lectures.
+In-class questions cannot be made up; there is built-in flexibility so you can earn full credit even if you miss multiple lectures.

 <br>
 <br>